Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Defense

 Safran has positioned itself onboard major Korean military aircraft programs.
-We provide landing gears (manufactured under licence) for the T-50 supersonic training aircraft and its light combat variant FA-50; avionics (locally produced), floating systems and mission data recorders for the Surion helicopter and its derivatives.
-Our engine, in cooperation with Hanwha Aerospace, will equip the KAI’s Light Armed Helicopter (LAH).
-Beyond locally developed platforms, we equip helicopters used by ROK Navy.
+We provide landing gears (manufactured under license) to KAI for the T-50 supersonic training aircraft and its light combat variant FA-50; avionics (locally produced), floating systems and mission data recorders for the Surion helicopter and its derivatives.
+The KAI KF-21 fighter aircraft program was supported by our flight test systems.
+Our engines, in cooperation with Hanwha Aerospace, equip the KAI’s Light Armed Helicopter (LAH).
+Beyond locally developed platforms, we also equip helicopters used by ROK Navy and Marine Corps, such as the Bell 505 light training helicopter for the ROKN and ROKA which flies with our Arrius engine.

 Contributing to the protection of South Korea and the success of its defense industries globally, Safran supplies several equipment such as direct fire sights, land navigation systems, key stabilization components, ground power units to various locally-developed land vehicles including K9 self-propelled howitzer, K1/K2 main battle tanks, K21 Infantry fighting vehicle and Air defense vehicles.

 South Korea is Safran’s second largest customer of marine inertial navigation.
-Safran has been supporting ROK Navy for over 20 years by providing various critical navigation, optronics and protection equipment for different types of vessels.
+Safran has been supporting ROK Navy for over 20 years by providing various critical navigation, optronics and protection equipment for different types of vessels including KDX-3 Destroyer, Dokdo Class LPH, Daegu Class Frigate and KSS-3 Submarine.

 Space